 Sea Urchin fishing .
 Sea Urchin .
 Sea Urchin

 Sand Dollar moving across sand .
 Sand Dollar at Sannibel Island .
 Living Sand Dollar

 GRAVID SEA URCHINS FOR RESEARCH

-long formidable looking spines as it rapidly moves about the aquarium.
+They have long formidable looking spines which rapidly moves about the aquarium.
 Their powerful teeth scrape away algae, and chew into sponges.
 Although they add action and beauty to the salt water aquarium, they have been classically used in embryology.
 Specimens are fertile mid-January through April.